-1001.2.1 The duty of an aggregate plant inspector is to make daily observations of the plant, stockpiling, and producing operations; and perform such tests and obtain such samples as may be required to insure that the final product will meet the specification requirements.
-The plant inspector must understand the problems of the contractor and producer and cooperate to help solve these problems.
-The inspector may suggest methods or corrective action to the producer only if the producer solicits the inspector's advice.
-The inspector shall insure that only materials with initial and source approval are incorporated into the final product.
+1001.2.1 The duty of an aggregate plant inspector, quality assurance (QA), is to make observations of the plant, stockpiling, and production operations; and perform QA testing to insure that the procedures and testing of the aggregate producer, quality control (QC), represents a final aggregate product that complies with the required specifications.
+QA must understand the problems of the contractor and producer and cooperate to help solve these problems.
+QA may suggest methods or corrective action to the producer only if the producer solicits QA's advice.
+QA shall insure that only materials with initial and source approval are incorporated into the final product.